 The majority of people from the UK seek egg donation in Spain rather than any other IVF treatment.
 The egg donation clinics in Spain are set up to accept international patients for this type of treatment.
 There is clinic staff in place to help with queries and to coordinate treatment.
 Bigger IVF clinics will have an International department to oversee this aspect.
 Many staff members will be fluent in English so language is rarely an issue in Spain.

 Since egg donation in Spain is anonymous, there are many egg donors and virtually no waiting lists.
 The donors are screened physically and psychologically.
 The majority of people who come forward to donate are rejected because of these high standards.
 Some clinics have frozen donor eggs which means that the synchronisation for egg donation treatment is easier.
 You can find out more about egg donor welfare abroad here.

 The clinics will match you up with an egg or sperm donor.
-Very little information is available about the donor except some details of physical characteristics.
-Sometimes, a match may take longer if there are specific characteristics to fulfil.
+Very little information is available about the donor except for some details of physical characteristics.
+Sometimes, a match may take longer if there are specific characteristics to fulfill.

 You may also like to read – Sperm donation abroad – what you need to know.

 Many people also come to Spain for embryo donation or ’embryo adoption’.
 What is embryo donation?
 This treatment involves using embryos from patients who have completed their family and wish to donate their surplus embryos to others.
 This, of course, is altruistic and anonymous.
 Success rates are generally lower than for egg donation because these embryos come from eggs from women of all ages – not just under 35 years.
 Therefore, the possibility exists that the egg may be from an older woman with a greater chance of having a genetic fault.
 However, many women feel that this type of ‘adoption’ is more attractive than double donation of donor eggs and donor sperm.